 Congenital torticollis affects every 1 in 250 newborns.
 Congenital torticollis or ‘wry neck’ occurs when an infant holds his/her head tilted to one side and has difficulty turning their head.
-An infant becomes accustomed to tilting their head to one side due to a shortening of the infant’s neck muscles on that side, specifically the sternocleidomastoid muscle.
-This muscle extends from the skull behind the ear, diagonally down to the front of the neck attach to the collar and chest bones.
-Tightness in this muscle causes an infants to head to tilt towards and rotate away from the affected tight neck muscle, further contributing to a twisted neck
+An infant becomes accustomed to tilting their head to one side due to a shortening of the baby’s neck muscles on that side, specifically the sternocleidomastoid muscle.
+This sternocleidomastoid muscle extends from the skull behind the ear, diagonally down to the front of the baby’s neck, attached to the collar and chest bones.
+This tight muscle causes the baby’s head to tilt towards and rotate away from the affected tight neck muscle, further contributing to a twisted neck

-The result of this shortened neck muscle often leads to activity limitations including difficulty keeping head in midline, asymmetry of reflexes, neglect of the hand (on the same side), decreased visual awareness of the visual field, limited range of chin rotation, interference with the symmetric development of head and neck reactions and possibly delayed and interfered rolling to the side, which can limit a baby’s ability to experience the benefits of tummy time.
+The result of this shortened neck muscle often leads to activity limitations including difficulty keeping the child’s head in midline, facial asymmetry of reflexes, neglect of the hand (on the same side), decreased visual awareness of the visual field, limited range of chin rotation, interference with the symmetric development of head and neck reactions and possibly delayed and interfered rolling to the side, which can limit a baby’s ability to experience the benefits of tummy time.

-The exact cause is unknown, however, the most often cause cited is due to the child’s abnormal positioning in utero and then continued throughout the baby’s birth.
-Torticollis can be successfully treated by physical therapy, especially if addressed early on.
+The exact cause of infant torticollis is unknown, however, the most often cited cause is due to the child’s abnormal positioning in utero and then continued throughout the baby’s birth.
+Torticollis can be successfully treated by rehabilitation physical therapy, especially if addressed early on.
 In fact, for the best results, a baby with torticollis can start treatment as early as 3-6 months of age.
-If a baby’s torticollis goes undiagnosed, infants later in development may need a helmet to address positional consequences such as positional plagiocephaly, or flat head syndrome which is essentially flattening of the head.
+If a baby’s torticollis goes undiagnosed, infants later in development may need a helmet to address positional consequences such as positional plagiocephaly, or flat head syndrome which is essentially flattening of the baby’s head shape.

 Physical Therapy & Torticollis

-Goals of pediatric physical therapy as a form of treatment for infants with torticollis include normalizing infant’s passive range of motion in the neck and shoulder region, minimizing asymmetry in spontaneous positional and movement preferences, address tight muscles, parent education to the proper positioning and toy placement to help facilitate symmetrical postural responses and increased upper extremity use.
+Goals of pediatric physical therapy as a form of treatment for infants with acquired torticollis include normalizing infant’s passive range of motion in the neck and shoulder region with specific stretching exercises, minimizing asymmetry in spontaneous positional and movement preferences, address muscle tightness, parent education to the proper positioning and toy placement to help facilitate symmetrical postural responses and increased upper extremity use.

-Early prevention and diagnosis, through pediatrician awareness and parent education, is key in the successful treatment of infants with torticollis.
+Early prevention and diagnosis, through pediatrician awareness and parent education, is key in the successful treatment of infants with moderate to acute torticollis.
 Contact an Ivy Rehab clinic near you to discuss your child’s torticollis symptoms and receive the proper treatment by a trusted pediatrician and physical therapist.